logzio/logz-docs/_source/logzio_collections/_security-sources/cynet.md

 ##### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
-You can filter for data of type `cynet` to see the incoming pfSense logs.
+You can filter for data of type `cynet` to see the incoming logs.

 If you still don’t see your data, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).